-- 1. Buckle the center passenger position safety belt, then route the safety belts through the proper slots in the seat cushion.
-Do not let the safety belts get twisted. - 2.
-Slide the rear of the cushion down and under the seatback. - 3.
-With the seat cushion lowered, push rearward and then press down on the front of the seat cushion until the front hooks on both ends engage. - 4.
-Check to make sure the safety belts are properly routed and that no portion of any safety belt is trapped under the seat.
-Pull up on the front of the seat cushion to make sure it is secured.
+- Buckle the center passenger position safety belt, then route the safety belts through the proper slots in the seat cushion.
+Do not let the safety belts get twisted. - Slide the rear of the cushion up and under the seatback so the rear-locating guides hook into the wire loops on the back frame. - With the seat cushion lowered, push rearward and then press down on the seat cushion until the spring locks on both ends engage. - Check to make sure the safety belts are properly routed and that no portion of any safety belt is trapped under the seat.
+Also make sure the seat cushion is secured.